 After the student has completed the intensive program, he or she returns to WINSi for continued therapy after-school and throughout the summer.
 Depending on the student’s needs, this can range from 1 to 5 hours a week.
 The duration of the follow-through phase varies and depends upon how rapidly the child becomes independent and successful with academic skills.
 Typically, the follow-through phase may last anywhere from 1 to 3 years.

 The initial phase of speech/language therapy involves comprehensive training in phonological awareness.
 Individuals will progress through this phase at different rates.
 Once phonological awareness is solidly achieved, the student practices decoding and encoding strategies at increasingly complex levels.
 After reading accuracy is established, the student begins training to increase reading fluency (speed and phrasing).
 Depending upon the student’s needs, the program may be expanded to include reading comprehension, vocabulary knowledge, morphology, and word relationships as well as syntax or sentence structure.

 Older students often need assistance with the organization and integration of larger volumes of written information.
 Writing skills are taught hand in hand with comprehension at the sentence, paragraph, and essay level.
 Pragmatics, the use of language in a social context, is addressed as needed in both therapy sessions and in interactions with staff and peers.

-In occupational therapy, the treatment targets oral awareness, fine motor coordination, handwriting, learning to touch type, learning to regulate arousal levels and sensitivity to sensory stimuli.
-Training in life skills, such as organizational strategies, keeping track of appointments, and in some cases money management may also be involved.
+The Occupational Therapy (OT) components play a crucial role with all the children at WINSi.
+The treatment targets oral awareness, fine motor coordination, handwriting, learning to touch type, learning to regulate arousal levels, and sensitivity to sensory stimuli.

 Individualized Math Instruction